uasoft-indonesia/badaso-post-module/website/docs/getting-started/installation.md

     php artisan db:seed --class=BadasoPostModuleSeeder
     ```

-1. Add the plugins to your `MIX_BADASO_MODULES` to `.env`.
+1. Add the plugins to your `MIX_BADASO_PLUGINS` to `.env`.
 If you have another plugins installed, include them using delimiter comma (,).

     ```
     MIX_BADASO_PLUGINS=post-module